DarkVador-HCA/pyHCA/README.md

 pyHCA implements various class and function for handling sequences and analyses them hcatk provides off the hands set of program to perform hydrophobic cluster analyses.

+The first version of pyHCA can be found here : https://github.com/T-B-F/pyHCA

 Requires
 ========